DigiBP/26SS_AQUATIS/README.md

 In the actual process, the RFQ links are sent to suppliers with pre-filled fields such as the process instance ID and supplier information.
 This allows each submitted supplier response to be matched to the correct Camunda process instance in tenant `26DIGIBP34`.

 #### Limitation of Make.com
 The Make.com scenarios use polling-based triggers for Google Form responses.
 This means that Make.com checks regularly whether new responses are available.
-If no new data is found, the scenario does not continue.
+If no new data is found, the scenario does not continue (intervall every 15 minutes).

 ---